 <ESMA_QUESTION_SFTR_37>

-In most cases the tri-party agent is the same fr both counterparties to a securities lending transaction.
+In most cases the tri-party agent is the same for both counterparties to a securities lending transaction.
 However this is not always the case and where there is interoperability between arrangements between the triparty agent, counterparties may have different triparty agents.
 Whilst this is a minority case at the current time it should be noted that there are ongoing initiatives between triparty agent to increase levels of interoperability.

 <ESMA_QUESTION_SFTR_37>